Frankfurt Quasar Monitoring

 Notes

 3C 371 is a variable BL Lacertae object in Draco, about 1.8° SE of 4.2-mag Phi Draconis (43 Dra), and only 1.5° E of bright galaxy NGC 6503.
 This object was discovered in 1959 as a radio source by the 3.
 Cambridge Radio Survey (3C).
 In 1966, a compact galaxy of mag 14.4 (phot.) was identified as the optical counterpart.
-This compact galaxy was discovered only one year earlier by Fritz Zwicky (Zw), who described it as a "large blue spherical compact".
+This compact galaxy was discovered just one year earlier by Fritz Zwicky (Zw), who described it as a "large blue spherical compact".
 The determination of the redshift of this system was only possible by spectroscopic investigations of the stellar population of the host galaxy (UGC), as the bright galaxy core (AGN) revealed only a featureless spectrum.
 Together with its optical variability and its high degree of polarization, 3C 371 was classified as a BL Lacertae object in 1975.
 Besides its nature as a strong radio source, 3C 371 has also been known as a source of both infrared and X-ray emissions.
 3C 371 can be best described as a variable BL Lac object at the centre of a giant elliptical, which resides in a compact group of other galaxies.
 The elliptical host of 3C 371 has an impressive true size of approximately 300×260 klyrs.
 Direct imaging showed that the host galaxy of 3C 371 is an interacting system with a tidal tail directing towards the closest two neighbouring systems (see high resolution image above).

 3C 371 is a variable object with a total range of about 2 magnitudes in the optical.
 At maximum, visual observers need at least an 8- to 10-inch telescope to glimpse this stellar object.
 In large instruments, 3C:371 becomes increasingly star-like with a very faint outer halo.
 CCD observers, as well as visual observers, shall use the comparison stars given above.
 Another sequence was published by the AAVSO.